jamesrhowe/4FieldAnalysis/README.md

 4-Quadrant-Analysis (v0.1)
 ==========================

-4-Quadrant-Analysis is a dynamic dashboard application designed to analyze behavioral data gathered using the 4 Quadrant Chamber assay for stimulus valence and fear/anxiety behavior.
+4-Quadrant-Analysis is a dynamic dashboard application for data analysis, written in R and implemented using the Shiny framework.
+This application is designed to analyze behavioral data gathered using the 4 Quadrant Chamber assay to find the innate valence and fear/anxiety response associated with a given olfactory or optogenetic stimulus.

 Initialization
 --------------